utksh1/SecuScan/CONTRIBUTING.md

 Thank you for helping make SecuScan more useful, safer, and more welcoming to new contributors.
 ## Frontend Generated Artifacts
-A lightweight GitHub Action will warn you if your PR contains generated folders.
-This is advisory and will not fail your CI build.

 Never commit these auto-generated paths:
 - `frontend/dist/`